ashleychen628/6111-project3/README.md

 * Row Filtering
   * Only rows with non-empty values for all three categorical columns were retained.
+  * In the original data sets, the codes inside the parentheses behind each leading cause (e.g. V01-X39, X43, X45-X59, Y85-Y86 refer to ICD-10 codes) are International Classification of Diseases, used globally to categorize causes of death.
+I deleted contents inside this parentheses to reduce complexity.
+Otherwise, they're making the item inside transactions too long and hard to read.
+I believe this deletion won't influence the apriori calculation result because they're unique to each leading cause, the remaining leading causes keep the same.
 * Transformation into Transactions
   * Each row was transformed into a set of key=value items:
   * Example: